jayachsi/openshiftupdate/Day1/README.md

 # Day1

 ## What is Hypervisor?
-- the virtualization technology
+- aka virtualization technology
-- virtualization
+- Virtualization Technology
-   - is a combination of Hardware and software
+   - is a combination of Hardware and software solution Intel
-  Intel
     - x86 (32 bit processors)
     - x86 ( set of CPU 32-bit CPU Instructions - invented by Intel )